 If you like what we do, please consider becoming a Spaceflight Now member.
 Your monthly or annual subscription will help us continue and expand our coverage of the space program.
 As a supporter of the site you will also gain access to bonus video and written content.
 See what’s on offer in our member’s bonus section here.
-We have used your support to upgrade our server and video equipment at our Kennedy Space Center news bureau so we can provide better live coverage of launches from Florida’s Space Coast.
-In 2021 we are providing an email to preview the stories we think will be making news in the week ahead.
+In 2022 we are using your contributions to upgrade all our video equipment at our Kennedy Space Center news bureau so we can provide coverage of launches in 4K resolution.
+More member benefits such as discounts on merchandise and access to our Discord server are coming soon.
 You can easily start your subscription by clicking on the links below: We appreciate your support.
 The Spaceflight Now team

 A commercial Cygnus supply ship from Northrop Grumman departed the International Space Station Tuesday, completing a four-month stay after delivering more than 8,000 pounds of cargo and boosting the research lab into a slightly higher orbit.
 The Cygnus spacecraft was expected to deploy a CubeSat before heading for a destructive re-entry.